HAMSAT

-HAMSAT also known as HAMSAT INDIA, VU2SAT and VO-52 is a microsatellite weighing 42.5 kg, providing amateur radio satellite communications services for Indian and international amateur radio operators.
+HAMSAT, also known as HAMSAT INDIA, VU2SAT and VO-52, is a microsatellite weighing 42.5 kg, providing amateur radio satellite communications services for Indian and international amateur radio operators.
 This satellite carries the in-orbit designation of VO-52, and is an OSCAR series satellite.

 History

 It was launched by PSLV-C6 on May 5, 2005.
 The main payload was an Indian Remote Sensing satellite, CARTOSAT-1 weighing 1560 kg.
-HAMSAT was placed into a polar sun synchronous orbit.
+HAMSAT was placed into a polar Sun-synchronous orbit.

 It carries two transponders, one built by William Leijenaar (Call Sign: PE1RAH), a Dutch Radio Amateur and graduate engineering student from the Higher Technical Institute at Venlo and the other by Ham enthusiasts with help from the ISRO (Indian Space Research Organisation).
 Each transponder is recognized by its beacon.
 The Indian transponder has an unmodulated carrier on 145.940 MHz.
 The Dutch transponder is modulated with telemetry information on 145.860 MHz.
 Both are linear transponders offering the CW, SSB and FM modes of amateur radio communication.
 They operate Mode-B for U-V operation with UHF uplink and VHF downlink.

 The satellite joins many previous satellites in amateur radio service; mostly launched by AMSAT.

-HAMSAT VO-52 failed in Space on 11 July 2014, while on its 49,675th orbit, due to the failure of on-board lithium ion batteries that have met their end of life.
-Although the satellite's systems and sub-systems are working normal as per the latest telemetry received, the on-board computer recurring to ‘Reset’ mode due to the failure of batteries is hindering operation.
+HAMSAT VO-52 failed in space on 11 July 2014, while on its 49,675th orbit, due to the failure of onboard lithium-ion batteries that have met their end of life.
+Although the satellite's systems and sub-systems are working normally as per the latest telemetry received, the onboard computer recurring to "Reset" mode due to the failure of batteries is hindering operation.
 Hence, it was decided not to expect any more meaningful and reliable services from HAMSAT VO-52.
-On 21 July 2014, ISRO has decommissioned ‘HAMSAT-VO52′ officially.
+On 21 July 2014, ISRO decommissioned ‘HAMSAT-VO52′ officially.

-HAMSAT VO-52 was designed for one year mission life, but lasted for almost 10 years.
+HAMSAT VO-52 was designed for one-year mission life, but lasted for almost 10 years.
 The satellite was designed to be maintenance-free, and autonomous.
-It was a test-bed for many new concepts such as a Bus Management Unit (BMU), lithium-ion based power system, automatic spin rate control and spin axis orientation control (SAOC) for maintaining the Satellite attitude without ground commanding.
-HAMSAT was known as “OSCAR-52” among Amateur HAM operators, and was popular internationally because of its high sensitivity receiver and strong transmitter.
+It was a test bed for many new concepts such as a Bus Management Unit (BMU), lithium-ion-based power system, automatic spin rate control and spin axis orientation control (SAOC) for maintaining the satellite attitude without ground commanding.
+HAMSAT was known as “OSCAR-52” among Amateur HAM operators, and was popular internationally because of its high-sensitivity receiver and strong transmitter.